spyrales/shinygouv/.github/CONTRIBUTING.md

 # Contributing to shinygouv

-This outlines how to propose a change to shinygouv.
+This outlines how to propose a change to {shinygouv}.
+For specific code contributions to this project, please read the documentation in "dev/documentation/README.Rmd"

-For more detailed info about contributing to this, and other tidyverse packages, please see the [**development contributing guide**](https://rstd.io/tidy-contrib).
+For more detailed info about contributing to a package on GitHub, please see the [**development contributing guide**](https://rstd.io/tidy-contrib).

 ## Fixing typos